-Baptism into the body of Christ as an infant is the center of my story.
-It is his doing, his claim that renews me.
-I did not even begin to understand the power of this work until twenty years later when -at art school of all places - I came into my first meaningful acceptance of God's gift through faith in Jesus.
+Baptism into the body of Christ is the center of my identity.
+It is his claim that renews and uplifts.
+I did not begin to comprehend the power of this work until I was almost twenty years old when -at art school of all places - I came into my first meaningful acceptance of God's gift through faith in Jesus.
 The revelation of grace illuminated life's purpose and it has been a winding road of reconciliation ever since.

 Art remains integral in the process of accepting and wrestling with the reality of being unconditionally and lovingly adopted into the family of God.

 We all look for meaning in life.
 It was this search, coupled with a love for art, which originally drove me into the library in high school to pour over books on Picasso, Matisse, and the like.
 Inspired, I worked hard to create a portfolio that would earn me entry into CalArts, a place where rich, creative exploration was encouraged and revered.
 CalArts also boasted impressive alumni, multi-disciplinary opportunities, and connection to creative industry.